Students applying for autumn 2022

 Students applying to regional campuses or as a transfer will continue to use our Ohio State application.

-What is the impact of having pass/fail grades on my transcript this spring?
+What is the impact of having pass/fail grades on my transcript?

 Will Ohio State still award AP credit with the new exam option?